bennymeg/Fabrication-Toolkit/README.md

 | 'LCSC Part #' | 'LCSC Part' | 'JLCPCB Part #' | 'JLCPCB Part' |
 | --- | --- | --- | --- |

-_The fields will be query in the order denoted above._
+_The fields will be queried in the order denoted above._

 #### Fallback Fields*:
 | 'LCSC' | 'JLC' | 'MPN' | 'Mpn' | 'mpn' |
 | --- | --- | --- | --- | --- |

-_The fields will be query in the order denoted above._
+_The fields will be queried in the order denoted above._

 ---